digital-asset/lib-message-integration/tool-metagen/README.md

 - How does the XSD translation work?

-  All type hierarchies are flattened, in order to simplify using the types from DAML and to get smaller DAML-LF values.
+  All type hierarchies are flattened, in order to simplify using the types from Daml and to get smaller Daml-LF values.
 Essentially fields from XSD base types are inlined into the subtypes by the conversion process.
 Sequences become records and choices / substitution groups become variants.
 We have taken the decision not to use structural